Upsilon-like concordance invariants from sl(n) knot cohomology: Definitions and conventions

 This filtration has another, more graphical, interpretation, which is useful for calculation and visualization.
 Suppose that we draw the line of slope $\frac{t}{1-t}$ through the point $(\ell, -\ell)$.
-Then if an integer point $(j,k)$ is above or to the left of this line, it means exactly that
+Then if a point $(j,k) \in \mathbb{Z}\times \{0,\ldots, n-1\}$ is above or to the left of this line, it means exactly that

 There is a cocycle $\psi(D) \in \CKR^0(D)$ essentially first described by Gornik \cite{gornik} (although he considered rather the potential $x^n -1$) representing a non-zero cohomology class, see \cref{defn:psi}.